muzili0712/yourtv/README.en.md

 ### Updated on June 11, 2025<br>
 Released version 1.7.7<br>
 Fixed the issue of no sound when playing on mobile phones of some channels/invalid soft decoding switch<br>
-Each time the valid test code is downloaded, the live source is directly updated<br>
+Each time the valid  is downloaded, the live source is directly updated<br>
 (The original logic uses the cache within 24 hours without downloading)<br>
-The test code can only be entered once within 10 minutes<br>
+The  can only be entered once within 10 minutes<br>
 ### Updated on June 9, 2025<br>
 Released version 1.7.6<br>
 Added automatic version detection<br>